Mike9277/remote-streaming/README.md

 ### Responsibilities

-- kills any previous sender on the Jetson
+- kills any previous sender on the sender server
 - starts the sender **remotely** via SSH
-- stores the sender’s **real PID** on the Jetson
+- stores the sender’s **real PID** on the sender server
 - starts the receiver **locally**
-- when the receiver exits, sends **SIGINT** to the sender
+- when the receiver exits, sends **SIGINT** to the sender → ensures logs are saved correctly

-  → ensures logs are saved correctly
+Using this script will require the receiver to already have the necessary SSH permissions to log into the sender and run the sender server and run commands remotely.
+This may be configured beforehand; the script assumes the permission are already in place.

 ### Usage
 <tag> allows to specify a string that will be attached to .csv and .jsonl filenames to better organize them.